isabella232/magento-learn.en/help/free-video-library/2-ways-to-install-magento.md

 ---
 # 2 Ways to Install Magento

-In this short video, we will demonstrate different ways to install Magento.
+In this short video, we will demonstrate 2 different ways to install Magento.

 #### Who is this video for?
 * Developers

-#### To make it happen we will follow the steps below:
+#### To accomplish this, follow the steps below:
-Download Magento through the magento.com website, or, by download by cloning the GIT repository.
-Then, install Magento through the Setup Wizard, or, install via the CLI
+Download Magento through the magento.com website, or by cloning the GIT repository.
+Then install Magento through the Setup Wizard, or via the CLI

 >[!VIDEO](https://video.tv.adobe.com/v/35754)